Lucia's Blog: 2021

 "Then he said to me (the angel), 'Fear not, Daniel, for from the first day that you set your heart to understand and humbled yourself before your God, your words have been heard, and I have come because of your words.
 13 The prince of the kingdom of Persia withstood me twenty-one days, but Michael, one of the chief princes, came to help me, for I was left there with the kings of Persia.'"

 There is much in these verses that we do not understand.
-However, the spiritual conflict that is going on between these spirits and the angels is evident.
+However, the spiritual conflict between these spirits and the angels is evident.
 It reveals the reality of the unseen world and the conflict between good and evil, light and darkness, God and Satan.
 Moreover, it shows the satanic and heavenly forces at work in an invisible world.
 It is a reality and not fiction!
-And like Daniel, we sometimes are affected by these evil forces.
+Like Daniel, we are sometimes affected by these evil forces.

 "Alas, my master!
 What shall we do?'
 16 He said, 'Do not be afraid, for those who are with us are more than those who are with them.'
 17 Then Elisha prayed and said, 'O LORD, please open his eyes that he may see.'
 So the LORD opened the eyes of the young man, and he saw, and behold, the mountain was full of horses and chariots of fire all around Elisha.'"
 (2 Kings 6:15-17)